danielcanueto/rDolphin/README.md

 If, at some moment, the installation fails, probably the reason is a missing dependency.
 Please read on the console for "there is no package called" messages, install the package required with `install.packages` and run `devtools::install_github("danielcanueto/rDolphin", build_vignettes = TRUE)` again.

+## NOTE: a (still unstable) development version has been prepared so to be ready for use after near publication of the package.
+The use of this development version is strongly encouraged as the performance and naming have been improved.
+This development version will soon replace the current main version.
+To install this development version, replace
+2. `devtools::install_github("danielcanueto/rDolphin", build_vignettes = TRUE)`
+during the installation isntruccions by:
+2. `devtools::install_github("danielcanueto/rDolphin",ref='development_version', build_vignettes = TRUE)`

 ## Introduction to the package:

+A vignette is available for the use of functions outside the GUI and can be run with this command `browseVignettes("rDolphin")`.
+An (still not updated to last changes) introductory tutorial for the use of rDolphin inside the GUI is available on this link: https://docs.google.com/document/d/12OJHLgs4dbboBQJHUP0YExfIeZQV8l7n4HQmkWZBWwo/edit

-For a quick look to the capabilitites of the package, examples of sessions of profiling of MTBLS1 and MTBLS242 Metabolights data sets are available on the next links:
+For a quick look to the capabilities of the Shiny GUI, examples of sessions of profiling of MTBLS1, MTBLS237 and MTBLS374 Metabolights data sets are available on the next links:

 MTBLS1: https://www.dropbox.com/s/k0x8enlonpr2njo/MTBLS1_example.RData?dl=0